shreya-ahujaa/SERA/search.md

                         tr.appendChild(advisor);
                         tr.appendChild(meeting);
                         tr.appendChild(info);
-                        // add row to table
+                        // add row to table, and then keep adding for each club that maatches search searchContainer.appendChild(tr);
-                        searchContainer.appendChild(tr);
                         i++;
                     }